netdata/netdata/daemon/config/README.md

 ### [backend]

-Refer to the [streaming and replication](/streaming/README.md) documentation.
+The backends system is deprecated.
+Refer to [exporting](/exporting/README.md) for details on sending metrics to external databases.

 ## Per-plugin configuration